projects

 commect

-COMMECT - Bridging the digital divide and addressing the need of Rural Communities with Cost-effective and Environmental-Friendly Connectivity Solutions
+Bridging the digital divide and addressing the need of Rural Communities with Cost-effective and Environmental-Friendly Connectivity Solutions

 COMMECT aims to bridge this gap by providing quality, reliability and security in terms of digital access for rural areas.
 The goal of expanding broadband connectivity in remote areas is achieved by integrating non-terrestrial networks with terrestrial XG mobile networks and low-cost Internet of Things (IoT).
 Artificial intelligence, edge and network automation will reduce energy consumption at both the connectivity and compute levels.